-\subsection{Generalized Exclusion Process}
+\subsection{Generalized exclusion process}

-In this subsection, we define the generalized exclusion process, and prove that the weighted complete directed graph associated with the generalized exclusion process is isomorphic to a quotient of a weighted complete directed graph associated with the interchange process on a certain graph.
-The generalized exclusion process is a continuous time Markov chain, which is defined as follows.
+In this subsection, we define the generalized exclusion process and prove that a weighted complete directed graph associated with a generalized exclusion process is isomorphic to a quotient of an interchange process on a certain graph.
+The generalized exclusion process is a continuous-time Markov process, which is defined as follows.